BrunoSilva077/BrunoSilva077/README.md

-I'm a 21-year-old aspiring Front-end Developer from Portugal 🇵🇹, currently on the verge of completing my Bachelor's degree in Computer Engineering.
+I'm a 21-year-old aspiring Front-end Developer from Portugal 🇵🇹, recently graduated with a Bachelor's degree in Computer Engineering.
 <Img align="right" src="https://lanyard.cnrad.dev/api/324633935935963138?bg=none&showDisplayName=true"/>

 🎓 **Education:**
-- Graduating in Computer Engineering.
+- Graduated in Computer Engineering.

 💻 **Passion:**
 - Discovered my passion for Front-end development and aspire to pursue it in my future endeavors.